 - Developing and marketing (net) carbon neutral products in appropriate categories where there is a high level of perceive environmental risk/impact

 Reducing our absolute greenhouse gas emissions

-We know that approximately ninety per cent of our overall greenhouse emissions are in our value chain and beyond our direct control (owned and controlled operations), which is why we have joined with other global brands and retailers and signed the Fashion Industry Charter for Climate Action.
+Target is on an exciting journey working towards our NetZero future, but we recognise the value of working together.
+Approximately ninety per cent of our overall greenhouse emissions are in our value chain and beyond our direct control (owned and controlled operations), which is why we have joined with other global brands and retailers and signed the Fashion Industry Charter for Climate Action.

 Through the Fashion Industry Charter, we have started working in partnership with other signatories and our suppliers to build a carbon reduction roadmap for the industry.
 These partnerships are helping us explore and understand the different opportunities to reduce greenhouse gas emissions in our value chain, many of which complement our other existing Better Together Commitments:

 A key piece to the puzzle on our journey to a NetZero future is data.
 As we work to engage with our suppliers on the energy efficiency of their own operations, helping them to understand and benefit from reducing greenhouse gas emissions, we will estimate the emissions from our value chain.
 This high-level data will aid us in tailoring our initial efforts to understand and pursue greenhouse gas reductions in our value chain while we work to improve the quality and availability of this information.

 Last financial year (FY20), the emissions from our value chain as a part of Kmart Group were estimated to be approximately 10,407 ktCO2-e.
 This figure will continue to be refined as access to supplier specific data improves, and our scope of reporting expands.